babariviere/unixbot/README.md

 ## Commands

-### Register
+### Subscribe

-Register the current channel for a daily top post.
+Subscribe the current channel for a daily top post from reddit.

 ### Vote